isc-projects/bind9/doc/arm/reference.rst

    The default is ``yes``.

 .. namedconf:statement:: provide-ixfr
+   :tags: transfer
+   :short: Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR).

    The ``provide-ixfr`` clause determines whether the local server, acting as primary, responds with an incremental zone transfer when the given remote server, a secondary, requests it.
 If set to ``yes``, incremental transfer is provided whenever possible.
 If set to ``no``, all transfers to the remote server are non-incremental.

 .. namedconf:statement:: request-ixfr
+   :tags: transfer
+   :short: Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR).

    The ``request-ixfr`` statement determines whether the local server, acting as a secondary, requests incremental zone transfers from the given